phpgears/dto/README.md

 This library provides a means to implement DTO classes as long as three different implementations of general purpose abstract DTO objects you can extend from

-This DTO objects are immutable as can be thanks to [gears/immutability](https://github.com/phpgears/immutability) that means once the DTO is created there is no way a value on it is mutated (inside PHP boundaries)
+This DTO objects are immutable as can be thanks to [gears/immutability](https://github.com/phpgears/immutability), that means once the DTO is created there is no way a value can be mutated (inside PHP limitations)

 ## Installation